 The daily running of our charity is down to our small team.

-Operations Manager, Jane Skilling works part-time and keeps everything running smoothly.
 River Steward, Simon Hirst is in charge of the practical work and knows pretty much all there is to know about creating and maintaining healthy river environments.
+Operations Support, Jane Skilling works part-time and keeps everything running smoothly.
 River Ranger, Ffion Robb, looks after the river catchment area and our enthusiastic volunteers.
 Kayleigh Szostak is our Assistant River Ranger and is involved in all aspects of the charity’s work, Michelle King, Engagement Officer raising awareness of the Nature’s Holme project and Arwen Carmona our Year in Industry Student Placement for 2023/2024.

 Our charity simply could not function without the help and support of our dedicated volunteers and the many companies and organisations who support our work by giving their time and/or funding.